chrisirhc/blog.sirh.cc/posts/precompiled-grpc-compiler-bazel-python.md

   - technical
 added: 2024-11-25T16:56:48.487Z
 ---
+# Using a precompiled gRPC plugin in Bazel monorepo for Python
 Reference repository: https://github.com/chrisirhc/precompiled-grpc-in-bazel-python

-Target Audience:
+## Who is this written for?
-* If you're curious what the Developer Tools and Developer Platform Engineering teams do.
+* Those who are curious what Developer Tools and Developer Platform Engineering teams work on.
-* Wondering what working with Bazel on a monorepo is like when you need to customize some tooling.
+* Get a peek into what working with Bazel on a monorepo is like.
+* how does adding some customizations on open source rulesets look like on Bazel
 * Goes into customizing some rules without much depth into the rules themselves.
 It's a bit of learn by practicing by example.

 Expects:
-* some understanding of what tools that apply actions on code
+* some understanding of tools apply actions on code
 * you don't have to know what protobuf or grpc are, except that they are tools that generate code in multiple programming languages including Python.

 ## Quick bit on Protocol Buffers (protobuf) and gRPC